 When Johnny Borrell Said Razorlight "F***ed It Up For Everyone"

-Celebrate the Razorlight frontman's birthday by looking back at his unforgettable "Landfill Indie" rant.
+Look back at the Razolight frontman's unforgettable "Landfill Indie" rant.

 After talking about the likes of the Yeah Yeah Yeahs and The Libertines, Borrell soon turned the spotlight on himself, and Razorlight's 2006 Before I Fall To Pieces single.